awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_Ruby.container.md

 # Using the Elastic Beanstalk Ruby platform<a name="create_deploy_Ruby.container"></a>

-**Important**
-Amazon Linux 2 platform versions are fundamentally different than Amazon Linux AMI platform versions \(preceding Amazon Linux 2\)\.
-These different platform generations are incompatible in several ways\.
-If you are migrating to an Amazon Linux 2 platform version, be sure to read the information in [Migrating your Elastic Beanstalk Linux application to Amazon Linux 2](using-features.migration-al.md)\.

 The AWS Elastic Beanstalk Ruby platform is a set of [environment configurations](https://docs.aws.amazon.com/elasticbeanstalk/latest/platforms/platforms-supported.html#platforms-supported.ruby) for Ruby web applications that can run behind an nginx proxy server under a Puma application server\.
 Each platform branch corresponds to a version of Ruby\.

 If you use RubyGems, you can [include a `Gemfile` file](ruby-platform-gemfile.md) in your source bundle to install packages during deployment\.